jorisparet/hamoco/README.md

 ### hamoco-run

 *hamoco-run* is the **main application**.
 It activates the webcam and allows to use hand gestures to take control of the mouse pointer.
 Several basic actions can then be performed, such as *left click*, *right click*, *drag and drop* and *scrolling*.
-Various settings can be adjusted to customize the hand controller to your liking, such as the global sensivitity and parameters for motion smoothing.
+Note that it requires **a bit of practice** before getting comfortable with the controls.
+Various settings can be adjusted to customize the hand controller to your liking, such as the global sensivitity, parameters for motion smoothing and much more.
 Type `hamoco-run --help` for more information on the available options.

 Examples:
 - `hamoco-run --sensitivity 0.4 --scrolling_threshold 0.2` : adapts the sensitivity and sets a custom threshold value to trigger scrolling motions.